surivig18/singtelproject/README.md

 # Singtel project

-Project to demonstrate object modelling and instantiation The project has been created as a Maven project including jngunit for testi
+Project to demonstrate object modelling and instantiation The project has been created as a Maven project including junit for testing

 Object definitions
 1. Interface Animal – Base interface extends the HelperInterfaces  deafult methods for default behaviour